 Thanks to freight rail’s private spending, the industry now returns $10 to the U.S. economy for every $1 spent.
-In fact, in 2014, U.S. freight railroads helped spur nearly $274 billion of economic activity and supported almost 1.5 million American jobs.
-This included $88 billion in wages and close to $33 billion in tax revenue — more than the annual tax receipts of 30 states.
+In fact, in 2017, U.S. freight railroads helped spur nearly $220 billion of economic activity and supported approximately 1.1 million American jobs.
+This included $71 billion in wages and close to $26 billion in tax revenue — more than the annual tax receipts of 30 states.
 Meanwhile, average rail rates paid by shippers have fallen 45% since 1980.
 And building upon decades of safety improvements, rail accident rates have reached an all-time low.

 This incredible record of success is only possible in an environment of smart and balanced regulation.
 Through the choices made today, Washington can help write another chapter in freight rail’s story of success — or close the book on an era of incredible infrastructure investment and widespread economic growth.